openhumanoids/oh-distro/software/models/val_description/edinburgh_mods/README.txt

 6. Generating hands.
-Background: the hands located in models/common_components/hand_factory are independent urdf models and are used when seeding hands in the ddapp ui. they are generated from xacro in the same manner as for whole robot: rosrun xacro xacro.py valkyrie_hand_left.xacro -o ../urdf/valkyrie_hand_left.urdf rosrun xacro xacro.py valkyrie_hand_right.xacro -o ../urdf/valkyrie_hand_right.urdf
+Background: the hands located in models/common_components/hand_factory are independent urdf models and are used when seeding hands in the director ui. they are generated from xacro in the same manner as for whole robot: rosrun xacro xacro.py valkyrie_hand_left.xacro -o ../urdf/valkyrie_hand_left.urdf rosrun xacro xacro.py valkyrie_hand_right.xacro -o ../urdf/valkyrie_hand_right.urdf